Venison: United States

-In the United States, venison is less common at retail due to the requirement that the animal be first inspected by USDA inspectors.
-There are very few abattoirs which process deer in North America, and most of this venison is destined for restaurants.
+In the United States, venison is less common at retail due to the requirement that the animal first be inspected by USDA inspectors.
+There are very few slaughterhouses which process deer in North America, and most of this venison is destined for restaurants.
+Where deer are considered an invasive species, companies such as Molokai Wildlife Management and Maui Nui Venison that hunt axis deer in Hawaii, combine culling with USDA certification and retail sale.
 Most venison sold through retail in the United States are farmed from New Zealand and Tasmania.
 It is available through some high-end specialty grocers and some chains which focus on more "natural" meats.
-Non-retail venison is often obtained through hunting and self-processing, or contracting to small meat processing facilities to do the processing for the hunter, but sale of the finished meat is usually illegal.
+Non-retail venison is often obtained through hunting and self-processing or contracting to small meat processing facilities to do the processing for the hunter, but sale of the finished meat is usually illegal.

 The American sandwich chain Arby's gained attention in October 2016 when word leaked through social media that they were about to test a venison sandwich.
 Arby's later confirmed that they had selected 17 stores in Georgia, Michigan, Minnesota, Pennsylvania, Tennessee, and Wisconsin (all major deer hunting states) to offer a venison sandwich during a four-day test during those states' hunting seasons.
 Both due to curiosity and heavy demand from hunters, the sandwiches sold out in all markets on the first day of the test.